Christianity and association football: 20th century

 London-based Arsenal F.C. moved to Arsenal Stadium in 1913 on ground leased from St John's College of Divinity.
 The lease conditions stated that there would be no matches played on holy days and no "intoxicating liquour" would be sold at the stadium.
-However these stipulations were dropped after Arsenal bought the ground outright in 1925.
+However, these stipulations were dropped after Arsenal bought the ground outright in 1925.

 In Northern Ireland, Christianity plays a strong part of life in football.
 Until 2008, playing football was banned on Sunday, including the Northern Ireland national football team due to Sabbatarianism of the Protestant majority and also due to the Sunday Observance Act 1695.
 Belfast club Linfield F.C. currently maintains a ban on the club playing on Sundays.

 Players

 Port Vale half-back Norman Hallam was a Methodist Minister, and conducted the funeral of his manager Gordon Hodgson, following his sudden death in June 1951.
 In 1970, Peter Knowles voluntarily left his career as a footballer with Wolverhampton Wanderers to follow the Christian denomination, Jehovah's Witnesses.
 In 1991 folk-rock musician Billy Bragg released a song, "God's Footballer", on his album Don't Try This at Home inspired by Knowles' story.

 Midfielder Gavin Peacock became a Christian during his first spell with QPR aged 18 and later left the UK to become a pastor in Calgary, Canada.
 Jermain Defoe has credited his Christian faith as helping him in his footballing career.
 George Moncur, like his father John are Christians, George being quoted as saying "As long as you give 100 per cent, you live right off the field and play right on it, then the Lord will take care of the rest".
 Goalkeeper Artur Boruc was nicknamed "The Holy Goalie" due to his Catholic faith which he openly displayed at matches by making the sign of the cross.
 Striker Mateja Kežman, a devout member of the Serbian Orthodox Church, pledged to become a monk in his retirement.
 Christianity is entwined with the culture of football in Brazil, and 2007 Ballon d'Or winner Kaká has pledged to spend his retirement preaching the faith.

 Footballers adhering to Christianity have also affected their abilities to play on Sunday.
 During the 1982 FIFA World Cup, Northern Irish player and born-again Christian, Johnny Jameson refused to play for Northern Ireland against France due to the match being on a Sunday.
 Argentine goalkeeper Carlos Roa, who took retirement at the turn of the millennium believing that the world would end, would not play on Saturdays, the Sabbath of the Seventh-day Adventist Church.

-Pope John Paul II played as a goalkeeper during his youth in Poland.
+Pope John Paul II played as a goalkeeper, and supported K.S.
+Cracovia during his youth in Poland.